-Legionnaires' disease | Water Heater Pros | Sacramento, Ca
+Legionnaires Disease | Water Heater Pros | Sacramento, Ca

 LEGIONNAIRES' DISEASE AND WHY?

-Legionnaires' disease, or Legeionellosis, is caused by "Legionella pneumophila, a ubiquitous aquatic organism that thrives in warm environments."
+Legionnaires' disease, or Legionellosis, is caused by "Legionella pneumophila, a ubiquitous aquatic organism that thrives in warm environments."
 It was identified after 34 Veterans died after attending an American Legion Convention in the Bellevue-Stratford Hotel in Philadelphia in 1976.